amnxd/vaultache/README.md

 # Vaultache

-A secure and user-friendly application for storaging and managing your data (or secrets).
+A secure and user-friendly application for storaging and managing your data (or secrets)..

 ## Getting Started